 (4) Research to date suggests that black carp may not be particularly efficient in controlling snail populations in U.S. aquaculture facilities.
 Further use of black carp, experimental or otherwise, for testing their effectiveness in the control of disease-carrying snails, such as the yellow grub (Clinostomum sp.), must be restricted to triploid individuals.

 Service comment: A great amount of new and revised data has been generated since the 1996 and 2001 biological synopses and risk assessments were conducted.
 Black carp have been found to be effective in controlling snails and are the preferred snail control in many catfish, hybrid striped bass, and other facilities.
 Some States restrict black carp use to triploids, while others permit diploids and triploids.

-(5) Release of triploid black carp into any streams, lakes, or reservoirs should be prohibited until there is additional research demonstrating that any such introduction will be beneficial (i.e., effective in controlling zebra mussels and Asian clams) and will not cause significant harm to native mussel and snail populations.
+(5) Release of triploid black carp into any streams, lakes, or reservoirs should Start Printed Page 59024be prohibited until there is additional research demonstrating that any such introduction will be beneficial (i.e., effective in controlling zebra mussels and Asian clams) and will not cause significant harm to native mussel and snail populations.